-Type of Change of ordinary Hours riod of Notice by University Temporary change 7 days' notice (or less if mutually agreed between the employee and their supervisor) Permanent change 21 days' notice (or less if mutually agreed between the employee and their supervisor)
+Period of Notice by University ordinary Hours Temporary change 7 days' notice (or less if mutually agreed between the employee and their supervisor) Permanent change 21 days' notice (or less if mutually agreed between the employee and their supervisor)

-- (c) Any proposed change that gives rise to a dispute on the application of this provision, including where an employee's personal commitments are concerned, will be dealt with according to the dispute resolution procedures of this Agreement.
-Until the matter is resolved, no change to the employee's established pattern of hours will take place. - (d) Proposed changes in the hours of operation of a work unit will be dealt with in accordance with clause 29.0 - Managing Change in the Workplace - of this Agreement.
+(c) Any proposed change that gives rise to a dispute on the application of this provision, including where an employee's personal commitments are concerned, will be dealt with according to the dispute resolution procedures of this Agreement.
+Until the matter is resolved, no change to the employee's established pattern of hours will take place.

+(d) Proposed changes in the hours of operation of a work unit will be dealt with in accordance with clause 29.0 - Managing Change in the Workplace - of this Agreement.